GillesBouissac/agentcluster/README.md

 * Please avoid binding __agentcluster__ on a public address or make it at your own risks, remember that this is a test tool,
 * This tool is designed to simulate a large number of agents but I don't have any figure yet,
 * There are some configuration sample in the directory [tests](./tests) of __agentcluster__ repository,
-* There is a more configuration details in the file [DETAILS.md](DETAILS.md) in the same repository.
+* There is a more configuration details in the file [DETAILS.md](DETAILS.md) in the same repository,
+* There is now a tool that can be used to generate simple agent configuration to simulate large networks [conf-generator](./tools/conf-generator).

 ## License
 __agentcluster__ software is free and open-source.
 It's being distributed under a liberal BSD-style [license](LICENSE.md).